 1. Freelance writing

-Freelance writing is always at the top of the list when we’re talking side hustles.
+Freelance writing is always at the top of the list when we’re talking side hustles or making money online.

 I’ve been freelance writing online for over five years now and it’s the best-paying, most flexible career I could ever imagine.

 - Content writing